little-Dave/Mod2_eventFlare/README.md

 https://www.youtube.com/watch?v=qXVh9aJf92c&feature=youtu.be

 - Login page image courtesy of https://unsplash.com/ !
-- Credit also goes to  https://fonts.google.com/ (*Flarester* uses )
+- Credit also goes to  https://fonts.google.com/ (*Flarester* uses Racing Sans One for its logo)

 Thanks for stopping by :thumbsup: :thumbsup: